 “It has always been a goal of mine to work in healthcare and learn new roles and skills within the field, Gabi, another satisfied participant in the PCP-to-CNA program, said.
 “I am so grateful that Someren Glen had this program because it allowed me to challenge myself and take on a new role as a CNA.
 Being a PCP allowed me to learn about the residents and the community, which helped me be more successful as a CNA.”

-As of this publish date, there have been five participants who completed the program and are now CNAs at Someren Glen in LTC (SN).
+As of August 2023, there have been five participants who completed the program and are now CNAs at Someren Glen in long-term care (skilled nursing).
 There is also one participant currently working through the program.

 In July 2023, Someren Glen’s parent organization, Christian Living Communities, was awarded with Drive’s World’s Best Culture Certification.
 This prestigious distinction is a reflection of our unwavering commitment to creating an exceptional workplace culture that aligns with our organizational values.
 It is a true quality measure not only of Someren Glen, but of our entire senior living organization.

 Our team members joined others from the nine CLC-Cappella communities, Rhythms Home Care, and our organizational support office in answering three questions about our personal values, the current culture in the workplace, and the desired workplace culture.